kubernetes-sigs/gateway-api/site-src/references/implementers-guide.md

 For a Gateway API implementation to work, the Gateway API CRDs must be installed in the Kubernetes cluster the implementation is watching.

-Implementations have two options: automatically installing CRDs or requiring installation before working.
-Both have tradeoffs.
+Implementations have two possible options: installing CRDs themselves (implementation controlled) or requiring installation by some other mechanism before working (externally controlled).
+Both have tradeoffs, but implementation controlled has significantly more, and so we DO NOT recommend using implementation controlled methods at this time.

-Either way has certain things that SHOULD be true, however:
+Regardless, either way has certain things that SHOULD be true, however:

-Whatever method is used, cluster admins SHOULD attempt to ensure that the Bundle version of the CRDs is not _downgraded_.
+Whatever method is used, infra and cluster admins SHOULD attempt to ensure that the Bundle version of the CRDs is not _downgraded_.
 Although we ensure that API changes are backwards compatible, changing CRD definitions can change the storage version of the resource, which could have unforseen effects.
 Most of the